-33) The development shall achieve a post-construction Building Research Establishment Environmental Assessment Method (BREEAM) rating of at least 'Very Good'.
-A post construction review certificate shall be submitted to and approved in writing by the City Council as local planning authority before the commercial unit within Phase B is first occupied.
+34) The development shall achieve a post-construction Building Research Establishment Environmental Assessment Method (BREEAM) rating of at least 'Very Good'.
+A post construction review certificate shall be submitted to and approved in writing by the City Council as local planning authority before the development is first occupied.

 Reason - In order to minimise the environmental impact of the development pursuant to policies EN4, EN5, EN6 and EN7 of the City of Manchester Core Strategy, and the principles contained within The Guide to Development in Manchester 2 SPD.

-34) Before first occupation of the development, one Car Club space shall be provided at the expense of the applicant in accordance with the approved drawings.
+35) Before first occupation of the development, one Car Club space shall be provided at the expense of the applicant in accordance with the approved drawings.